 6. We ask for a toy we want instead of taking away from others.

-7. We wash our hands before and after eating and after using the restroom.
+7. We wash our hands when entering the classroom, before and after eating, after using the restroom and after wiping our blowing noses.

 8. We rest with our heads on our beds or cots during nap time.